Website Content Template

 Although sentences and paragraphs should be short, the blog post doesn’t have to be.
 Longer posts show expertise and perform well in search engines.
 Every post should be long enough to convey the meaning and not a word longer.

 An easy tone makes for engaged visitors.
 Write as if you’re talking to your mom: courteous but informal.
 Be direct, get to the point, and avoid jargon.

-You’ll also find sample HTML for your author bio, including the link that activates Google Authorship.
+You’ll also find sample HTML for your author bio.

 …does not fit all.
 Everyone has a different approach for collecting ideas, writing, editing, and publishing.
 Some use paper; others write directly into the content management system.
 If you like this template, but want to change it or use these ideas in other ways, go for it!